deltachat/securejoin/source/new.rst

    Setup Contact protocol step 2.

 The protocol follows a single simple UI workflow:
-A peer "shows" bootstrap data
-that is then "read" by the other peer through a second channel.
+A peer "shows" an invite code once that is then "read" by the other peer through a second channel.
 This means that,
 as opposed to current fingerprint verification workflows,